CircuitVerse/CircuitVerse/README.md

 ## Developer Instructions
 Developers can quickly get started by setting up the dev environment using the instructions above.
-It is necessary to execute 'bundle exec rake db:seed' to seed the database with the admin account.
+It is necessary to execute 'bundle exec rake db:seed' to populate the sample data and access admin account.
 The Admin Account credentials are as follows:
 ```
 User: Admin